gsimon75/esp8266_gps_unit/README.md

     ... when ESP8266EX is working under the Station mode and connects to the router, the maximum programmable space accessible in Heap + Data section is around 50 kB. ...

+([Unofficially](https://github.com/esp8266/esp8266-wiki/wiki/Memory-Map#memory-layout) it seems to have 96k data-ram and 32k instruction-ram)

 In addition to (or rather substraction from) that is that for each SSL connection `mbedtls` eats up about 15k as well.
 And the RTOS also has quite a lot of memory overhead, stacks for each system task and internal buffers for TCP/IP and so on.